 Are you an owner of a software development agency seeking ways to run your projects more efficiently?
 Are you searching for a suitable methodology for your projects and trying to avoid failures?
 In this article, I’ll give a snapshot of Agile and Waterfall methodologies of software development and share my opinion on the factors leading to project failure or success.

-In the Waterfall methodology, the whole process of software development starts with Requirements documentation, followed by Design, Implementation, Verification, and Maintenance stages.
-In case of any change request, the process needs to be restarted from the first stage.
+In the Waterfall methodology, the whole process of software development starts with documenting the Requirements.
+Then, Design, Implementation, Verification, and Maintenance follow.
+If there is a change request, the process needs to be restarted from the first stage.
 As a result, a lot of reworks and refactorings might be required throughout the project making the whole process cost-prohibitive and dissatisfying for customers.
 Eventually, these factors can lead the project to failure.

 Around 20 years ago, seventeen software developers published the Manifesto for Agile Software Development.
 The key driver for the initiative was discovering more efficient ways of developing software.
-I have had the experience of working with both Agile and Waterfall methodologies during the 15+ years in the software development industry.
+I have had the experience of working with both Agile and Waterfall methodologies during my 15+ years in the software development industry.
 Based on the experience, I believe there are 2 revolutionary things that Agile introduced:

 A proper estimate is the foundation of the project development process.
-It not only determines the project cost or deadline but it also defines the project scope.
+It not only determines the project cost or deadline but also defines the project scope.
 If there is a lack of clarity on the project scope, this oftentimes leads to customer dissatisfaction.

 Thus, I believe that, even if using Agile methodology, doing proper project estimation and communicating it with the client is of critical importance for avoiding failure.

 In the upcoming articles, I’ll be covering project estimation in more detail.
 I will share practical techniques for project destination and planning as well as dive deeper into project management.
 Stay tuned and consider sharing this piece with people who might be interested in reading it.